BastionAI/bastionai.github.io/_posts/2025-07-14-how-llms-really-work.md

 `Vector('King') - Vector('Man') + Vector('Woman') ≈ Vector('Queen')`

 This works because the vector difference between `King` and `Man` captures the abstract concept of "royalty."
 Adding that "royalty" vector to `Woman` lands you right next to `Queen` in the semantic space.
 This demonstrates that the model hasn't just memorized definitions; it has learned the underlying relationships that govern our world.
+It's also important to note that these embeddings are multi-faceted; for example, "cat" and "lion" might be close in the "animal" dimension of the vector space, but far apart in the "domestication" dimension.

-These embeddings are the secret sauce.
-They are learned during the training process, and they place words with similar meanings in similar locations in a vast "semantic space."
-In this space, the vector for "king" minus the vector for "man" plus the vector for "woman" famously results in a vector very close to "queen."
+This rich, mathematical representation of language is the true foundation upon which the entire LLM is built.
+And it's what enables products like BastionAI's **BastionChat** to understand the nuances of your requests on your local device.

 {% include components/interactive-embedding.html %}